Gerrymandering in the United States: 2021–present

-Donald Trump won the 2024 presidential election, who had strong support from the Heritage Foundation and their Project 2025 plan to consolidate more power under Trump and further the goals of maintaining Republican majorities at the state level.
 In August 2025, Texas Republicans in the state house passed a mid-decade redistricting, with the new maps drawn to give the state five new Republican-majority districts, giving them 30 of the state's 38 seats in the U.S. House of Representatives ahead of the 2026 general elections.

 This was accomplished by gerrymandering strong Democratic urban areas like Austin, San Antonio, Houston, and Dallas.
 While the redistricting was stated to be only on partisan lines by the Republicans, allowed by Rucho v.
 Common Cause, Democratic lawmakers in Texas claimed that the new maps violated the VRA due to racial gerrymandering and plan to challenge the maps in court.

 The move was supported by the Trump administration, and in response, several other Democratic-heavy states including California, Illinois, and New York, asserted they would also consider mid-decade redistricting to increase the number of Democratic representatives.
-As of October 2025 the maps that will likely be in place for the 2026 elections are expected to create 9 additional Republican seats while removing 4 democratic and 5 competitive seats.
+As of October 2025 the maps that will likely be in place for the 2026 elections are expected to create 9 additional Republican seats while removing 4 Democratic and 5 competitive seats.